esiqveland/hugin/README.md

 Hugin remembers things and finds them again for you.

-A toy project to see where I can take indexing context on the desktop computer.
+A toy project to see where I can take indexing content on the linux desktop.

 ### Notes